 Chocolate Workshops at New York Kitchen (Finger Lakes)

 New York Kitchen is a not-for-profit organization that aims to "educate, engage, and excite visitors about the incredible agricultural, craft beverage, and culinary industries in New York State."
-Located in Canandaigua, 50 to 60 events are offered each month ranging from “Your Favorite Chinese Take Out” to “Gluten-Free Cooking.”
-For their wine and chocolate pairings, NYS wines are paired with three gourmet chocolates.
+Located in Canandaigua, New York Kitchen offers 50 to 60 events each month ranging from “Your Favorite Chinese Take Out” to “Gluten-Free Cooking.”
+At their wine and chocolate pairings, NYS wines are paired with three gourmet chocolates.
 The pairing is hosted by a certified wine instructor and a representative from Hedonist Artisan Chocolates (in nearby Rochester, where they create all of their own chocolate in small batches using human hands).
 Wine-drinkers must be 21 and over.
 If you’re into making the chocolate and not just eating it, attend a chocolate truffle workshop.